joshuadavidthomas/mcp-django/README.md

 - 🔄 **Persistent state** - Imports and variables stick around between calls
 - 🧹 **Reset when needed** - `django_reset` clears the session when things get weird
 - 🚀 **Zero configuration** - No schemas, no settings, just Django
-- 🤖 **LLM-friendly** - Designed for AI assistants that already know Python
+- 🤖 **LLM-friendly** - Designed for LLM assistants that already know Python
 - 📦 **Minimal dependencies** - Just FastMCP and Django (you already have Django)
 - 🌐 **Multiple transports** - STDIO, HTTP, SSE..
 It has it all!
 - 🎯 **Does one thing well** - Runs code.
 That's it.
 That's the feature.